-IV.
-Many-body potential for carbon and silicon
+2.2.4 Many-body potential for carbon and silicon

 The pair potential approximation cannot be assumed for atoms with covalent chemical bond such as silicon and carbon.
-The SW potential for a silicon crystal proposed by Stillinger and Weber in [41] consists of a two-body term and a three-body term that stabilizes the diamond structure of silicon.
-This original potential is still widely used because it accurately describes elastic properties, phonon dispersion relations, yield strength, and thermal expansion coefficients.
+SW potential for silicon crystal proposed by Stillinger and Weber in 1985 [41] was made of two-body term and three-body term that stabilize the diamond structure of silicon.
+This old potential is still widely used because this potential accurately describes elastic properties, phonon dispersion relations, yield strength, and thermal expansion coefficients.
 Tersoff [42, 43] proposed a many-body potential function for silicon, carbon, germanium and combinations of these atoms.
 For simulations of solid silicon, this Tersoff potential [44] is widely used.
 Brenner modified the Tersoff potential for carbon and extended it for a hydrocarbon system [45].
 A simplified form of Brenner potential removing rather complicated 'conjugate terms' is widely used for studies of fullerene [46, 47] and carbon-nanotube.
 Both Tersoff potential and the simplified Brenner potential can be expressed as following in a unified form [3].
-The total potential energy of a system is expressed as the sum of every chemical bond as where the summation is for every chemical bond. $V{\rm R}(r)$ and $V{\rm A}(r)$ are repulsive and attractive parts of the Morse type potential, respectively.
+The total potential energy of a system is expressed as the sum of every chemical bond as where the summation is for every chemical bond. $V_R(r)$ and $V_A(r)$ are repulsive and attractive parts of the Morse type potential, respectively.